ShreyaThapa/v2-ach-api-docs/source/includes/_accounts.md

 ## List and search transfers for an account

 This section covers how to retrieve an Account's list of transfers.
-Transaction search is supported by passing in optional querystring parameters such as: `search` which represents a term to search on, `startAmount`, `endAmount`, `startDate`, and `endDate`.
+Transaction search is supported by passing in optional querystring parameters such as: `search` which represents a term to search on, `correlationId`, `startAmount`, `endAmount`, `startDate`, `endDate`, and `status`.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth account access token with the `Transactions` <a href="#oauth-scopes">scope</a>.</li>